cgreenhalgh/fast-performance-demo/scoretools/README.md

 - `name` - esp. muzicode name (title)
 - `cue` - name of next stage to cue
 - `monitor` - URL to show on monitor (default) channel
+- `v.background` - URL to show on background "visual" channel
-- `visual` - URL to show on "visual" channel
+- `v.animation` - URL to show on animation "visual" channel (i.e. disklavier part visualisation)
+- `v.mc` - "1" (use config defaultmuzicodeurl) or URL to show on muzicode visual channel
 - `midi` - hex of midi message to send (can be list, comma-separated) (visual, midinote, midicc, midimsg, effect, mei ids...)